papagander/Hermes/README.md

 ## Installation Guide

-### 🔹 Step 0: Install Linux
+### 🔹 Step 0: Install Linux / MacOS

-MacOS works too.
 If you're on Windows, you'll need to use WSL to pretend to be Linux.

 ### 🔹 Step 1: Install .NET 8 from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)